In a recent podcast I listened to, an expert mentioned some alarming facts about globally declining testosterone levels.

 It does this in two ways:

-- Weight lifting - Particularly heavy lifting.
+• Weight lifting - Particularly heavy lifting.
 Compound movements are critical - bench presses, shoulder presses, bodyweight squats, and deadlifts.
-This activation of large muscle groups has been shown to increase testosterone levels [7].
+Studies by the Scandinavian Journal of Medicine and Science in Sports show that this activation of large muscle groups increases testosterone levels [5].

-In my experience, to reap the most from exercise, rest between a minute or two between sets, avoid taking each set to failure and go for high volume.
+In my experience, to reap the most from exercise, rest for a minute or two between sets, avoid taking each set to failure, and go for high volume.
 Don’t overtrain and generally move more.

 2. Avoid Testosterone Lowering Chemicals